DDDorene/Project-2/README.md

 ```

 # 3 Creating trigger and trigger function
-The third modification is adding a trigger to the table rate_Reviews..
+The third modification is adding a trigger to the table rate_Reviews.
 This trigger ensure that any insert, update or delete of a row in the rates_Reviews table is recorded in Reviews_audit table.
 The updated time is recorded together with the type of operation performed on it.
 And it checks that reviewnumber, Flightnumber, rating, remarks and source is given and that the salary is a positive value.

 ```sh
 CREATE TABLE Reviews_audit(